John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_lab.md

 ```
 For each, in the .docx file, write down what the command is used for, what the expected result of running the command is, and what parameters/arguments are required in order to make the command work.
 Write down a sample command for each that works (test in your powershell terminal).

+4. Go to LEA and download the `compression_script_skeleton.ps1`.
+Here I have given the structure of the rest of the commands needed.
+Step by step, try to finish the script.